-Our Board of Directors oversees the management of Cenovus’s business, to ensure long-term success, with a view to maximize shareholder value and ensure corporate conduct in an ethical and legal manner via an appropriate system of corporate governance and internal control.
+Our Board of Directors oversees the management of Cenovus’s business to ensure long-term success, with a view to maximize shareholder value and ensure corporate conduct in an ethical and legal manner via an appropriate system of corporate governance and internal control.
 To learn more, see the mandates and guidelines on the Key governance documents page.

 The Board and its committees monitor Canadian and U.S. regulatory developments affecting corporate governance, accountability and transparency of public corporation disclosure to ensure compliance with the law and in the interest of shareholders.

 The Board of Directors adopted a Board Diversity Policy on February 10, 2015.
-In accordance with the Nominating and Corporate Governance (NCG) Committee mandate and the Board Diversity Policy, the NCG Committee is responsible for identifying individuals qualified to become Board members and recommending to the Board proposed nominees for election or appointment.
-The NCG Committee seeks new nominees who have a sufficient range of skills, expertise, experience and independence to ensure our Board can carry out its mandate and function effectively, while considering the composition of the current Board.
+In accordance with the Governance Committee mandate and the Board Diversity Policy, the Governance Committee is responsible for identifying individuals qualified to become Board members and recommending to the Board proposed nominees for election or appointment.
+The Governance Committee seeks new nominees who have a sufficient range of skills, expertise, experience and independence to ensure our Board can carry out its mandate and function effectively, while considering the composition of the current Board.

 The selection of Board members is critical for successful oversight of Cenovus.
-The Nominating and Corporate Governance (NCG) Committee assists the Board in carrying out its responsibilities by reviewing corporate governance and nomination issues and making recommendations to the Board as appropriate.
-All of the NCG Committee members are independent.
+The Governance Committee assists the Board in carrying out its responsibilities by reviewing corporate governance and nomination issues and making recommendations to the Board as appropriate.
+All of the Governance Committee members are independent.

-A responsibility of the NGC Committee, is to identify individuals qualified to become Board members and recommend nominees/appointees to the Board.
+A responsibility of the Governance Committee, is to identify individuals qualified to become Board members and recommend nominees/appointees to the Board.

-In accordance with the Board Diversity Policy, the NCG Committee reviews and assesses Board composition to ensure the Board has a sufficient range of skills, expertise and experience to allow the Board to carry out its mandate.
-The NCG Committee receives and evaluates suggestions for candidates from individual Board members, the President & Chief Executive Officer and from professional search organizations.
+In accordance with the Board Diversity Policy, the Governance Committee reviews and assesses Board composition to ensure the Board has a sufficient range of skills, expertise and experience to allow the Board to carry out its mandate.
+The Governance Committee receives and evaluates suggestions for candidates from individual Board members, the President & Chief Executive Officer and from professional search organizations.

-The NCG Committee embarked upon an active program to consider potential directors candidates to further progress Board renewal at Cenovus.
+The Governance Committee embarked upon an active program to consider potential directors candidates to further progress Board renewal at Cenovus.

 Ensuring that Board members understand Cenovus, the industry and the regulatory environment is critical to ensuring that Board members are effective in their role as stewards of Cenovus.

-The Nominating and Corporate Governance (NCG) Committee is responsible for implementation of procedures to orient and educate new Board members concerning their role and responsibilities and for the continued development of existing Board members.
+The Governance Committee is responsible for implementation of procedures to orient and educate new Board members concerning their role and responsibilities and for the continued development of existing Board members.

 Cenovus provides continuing education opportunities for all Board members so they can enhance their skills and have a current understanding of Cenovus's business environment.